avk/avk.github.io/_case_studies/react-style-guide.md

 ## Team / Role

-As Senior UX Engineer, I worked on a team of four:
+As Senior UX Designer & Engineer, I worked on a team of four:
 * with our UX Designer to create tighter design-engineering feedback loops
 * with our full-stack engineer to define the smallest amount of effort to solve the problem
 * with our founder to reshape how we explored new features and regression tested what was implemented